Image © European Central Bank.

 GBP/EUR has risen back into the middle of the 2026 range, where it tends to look most comfortable.

-In fact, we saw that happen on May 01 when the short-term uptrend stalled at 1.1597 and then reversed.
-Those with payment requirements should consider engaging a payment specialist to set an order to ensure they don't miss out.
+On May 01 the short-term uptrend stalled at 1.1597 and then reversed; those with payment requirements that are targetting this high level should consider engaging a payment specialist to set an order to ensure they don't miss out.

 Previously he said the government shouldn't be "in hoc" to bond markets, that fiscal rules should be bent to fund social housing and defence.